 When using a direct quote or paraphrasing information from a source, add an in-text or parenthetical citation into the body of your work.
-Direct quotes are word-for-word quotes that are pulled from a source and added into your project.
-A paraphrase is taking a section of information from a source and placing it in your own words.
-Both direct quotes and paraphrases require in-text or parenthetical citation to follow it.
+Direct quotes are word-for-word quotes pulled from a source and added to your project.
+A paraphrase is when you take a section of information from a source and put it in your own words.
+Both direct quotes and paraphrases require an in-text or parenthetical citation to follow it.

 Format your parenthetical or in-text citation in MLA as follows: